armada-ths/ais/docs/README.md

 1. `nvm install 16 && nvm use 16 && npm install && npm run build` (compile the static files for e.g. the banquett and events systems).
 2. `cd apps/dashboard` (goto dashboard project).
-3. `nvm install 20 && nvm use 20 && pnpm install && pnpm build` (compile the the dashboard system).
+3. `nvm use 20.12 && pnpm install && pnpm build` (compile the the dashboard system).

 #### Run the server